-If there are still questions after reading this article, feel free to send us an email at email@example.com
+Team Liqcreate wish you happy printing.
+If there are any questions or remarks, feel free to contact us at firstname.lastname@example.org any time.

 Do you need any help with 3D printing our SLA, DLP or LCD resins?
 We can help you!
 Just look for the question you have below.
 If you can’t find it, let us know by contacting us!